Giant cicada: History

 The giant cicada was discovered by Guillaume-Antoine Olivier in 1790.
 British naturalist Henry Walter Bates described the shrill songs of the cicadas during his exploration in the Amazon in the late 1840s.
 There are historical records of the cicada in Bexar County, Texas starting in 1934, but this population died out - possibly due to the extended drought of the 1950s.
 Since 2005, the cicada population has grown and become widespread in central Texas.
 It currently ranges from central Texas to as far south as Mina Clavero, Argentina.

 Description

-The giant cicada is the second largest North American cicada.
-Like other Texas species, the giant cicada has an appearance that camouflages it into its environment.
-The insects are usually a combination of black, green, and brown patterns, with brown eyes and brown to green pronotal collar color.
-Texas cicadas distinguish themselves by sound, rather than appearance.
+The giant cicada is the second-largest North American species, after the empress cicada (Megapomponia imperatoria).
+Like other Texan species, the giant cicada has an appearance that helps it camouflage into the environment.
+These true bugs are usually a combination of black, green and brown patterns, with brown to olive eyes and a brownish-green pronotal collar color.
+Texan cicadas distinguish themselves by sound, rather than appearance.

 Distribution and habitat

 The giant cicada is the only species of the genus Quesada found in North America.
-In the United States, it primarily resides in the south Texas brushlands, which extend from the southern border to approximately Austin, Texas.
-Further south, it has been observed in forest parks in Brazil, and in the tropical cloud forests and rain forests in Argentina.
-The cicada feeds off a wide variety of plant families.
-As an endothermic species, the giant cicada has the ability to live in a wide range of environments.
+The species feeds off of a wide variety of plant families.
+As an endothermic species, it has the ability to live in a wide range of environments.
+In the United States, the giant cicada primarily resides in the South Texas brushland, in an area spanning approximately from Laughlin Air Force Base (near Del Rio, Texas) in the west through Uvalde, San Antonio and Austin in the east, ranging nearly to the western limits of Houston.
+There have been sightings near cities such as Bellville, Brenham, Chappell Hill and Hempstead, Texas.
+Further south, its range includes most of the southern half of Texas before entering into Mexico, where it is primarily found from Coahuila, along the Mexican Gulf coast states, through to the Yucatán Peninsula.
+The species' range typically does not extend inland or far to the west until San Luis Potosí.
+In the west of Mexico, its range begins just north of Mazatlán and continues southward, along the coast, and inland through Guadalajara, Mexico City and all regions further south.

+South of Mexico, the giant cicada is found across much of Belize, El Salvador, Guatemala, Honduras, Nicaragua, Costa Rica, Panama, Brazil, Colombia, Ecuador, Venezuela, the Guianas, Trinidad and Tobago, Bolivia, Peru, Paraguay and Uruguay.
+In Argentina, the species' range stretches as far south as Buenos Aires and Córdoba and as far west as San Juan and San Luis Provinces.